-Quizzes There will be seven one-hour quizzes - mostly on Mondays.
-The material to be covered on each quiz will be announced in class.
-The lowest of your seven quiz scores will be dropped.
-The comprehensive final exam will be given at 4 P.M. on Thursday, May 16.
-The final exam cannot be given at any other time, so be certain that you do not make any travel plans that conflict, and since this exam falls late in finals week also be aware that I will allow you to work longer on the final exam than just the two-hour scheduled block of time.
+Exams There will be five 50-minute timed exams - they are all listed on the very tentative schedule.
+The lowest of your five exam scores will be dropped.
+The comprehensive final exam will be given at 8 AM on Wednesday, May 11 at 8 AM.
+The final exam cannot be given at any other time and also be aware that I will allow you to work longer on the final exam than just the two-hour scheduled block of time.
 In other words, plan your travel arrangements accordingly.

-Grades Grades will be based on the following breakdown: Quizzes - 75%; Final - 25%.
-Reading questions, attendance and improvement will be considered for borderline grades.
+Grades Grades will be based on the following breakdown: Exams - Two-thirds; Final - Onethird.
+Attendance and improvement will be considered for borderline grades.
 Scores will be posted on the World Wide Web at http://buzzard.ups.edu/courses.html.
 A reminder about withdrawals - a Withdrawal Passing grade (W) can only be given during the third or fourth weeks of the semester, after that time (barring unusual circumstances), the appropriate grade is a Withdrawal Failing (WF), even if your work has been of passing quality.
 See the attached schedule for the last day to drop with an automatic 'W' and please read The Logger about these often misunderstood grades.